kavitha001/kavitha001/README.md

-Please place the input.txt and .py program on C:/phthon Run the py program from command prompt
+Please place the input.txt and .py program on C:/phthon.
+Run the py program from command prompt.